-If we fail to satisfy the 90% Income Test or the Diversification Tests for any taxable year or quarter of such taxable year, we may nevertheless continue to qualify as a RIC for such year if certain relief provisions of the Code apply (which may, among other things, require us to pay certain corporate-level federal taxes or to dispose of certain assets).
-If we fail to qualify for treatment as a RIC in any taxable year and such relief provisions do not apply to us, we will be subject to tax in that year on all of our taxable income, regardless of whether we make any distributions to our stockholders.
+If we fail to satisfy the Annual Distribution Requirement or fail to qualify as a RIC in any taxable year, we will be subject to tax in that year on all of our taxable income, regardless of whether we make any distributions to our stockholders.
 In that case, all of our income will be subject to corporate-level federal income tax, reducing the amount available to be distributed to our stockholders.
 In contrast, assuming we qualify as a RIC, our corporate-level federal income tax should be substantially reduced or eliminated.
 See "Election to be Taxed as a RIC" above for more information.

-If we are unable to obtain and maintain our status as a RIC, we would be subject to tax on all of our taxable income at regular corporate rates.
+If we are unable to maintain our status as a RIC, we would be subject to tax on all of our taxable income at regular corporate rates.
 We would not be able to deduct distributions to stockholders, nor would they be required to be made.
-Distributions would generally be taxable to our stockholders as ordinary dividends to the extent of our current and accumulated earnings and profits, and, subject to certain limitations under the Code, distributions made in taxable years beginning before January 1, 2013 would be eligible for the 15% maximum rate applicable to non-corporate U.S. stockholders.
+Distributions would generally be taxable to our stockholders as ordinary distribution income eligible for the 15% maximum rate to the extent of our current and accumulated earnings and profits.
 Subject to certain limitations under the Code, dividends paid by us to corporate distributees would be eligible for the dividends received deduction.
 Distributions in excess of our current and accumulated earnings and profits would be treated first as a return of capital to the extent of the stockholder's tax basis in our common stock, and any remaining distributions would be treated as a capital gain.